 Pavia’s ranking with respect to Italian Faculties of Political Sciences has been consistently high over the last decade.
 Pavia University as a whole has also been consistently ranked first or second over recent years (by the Italian Centro Studi Investimenti Sociali) in the category of large-sized Italian Universities.

 “Political sciences” is a multidisciplinary form of study peculiar to a limited number of European countries, most notably Italy and France (scienze politiche, sciences politiques).
 The “political sciences” (in the plural) include political science (in the singular), but also the other social sciences (economics and sociology), together with history, and law.
 These other “sciences” count as “political” insofar as they focus on political phenomena, making political science a central discipline through which the other disciplines relate to one another.

 Pavia has produced and hosted a number of nationally and internationally renowned scholars in the political sciences.
 The political and legal theorist Bruno Leoni, the economist Libero Lenti, and the historian Carlo Maria Cipolla are among the figures who have established pioneering and leading schools of research at Pavia.

-As well as including prominent researchers in Western and European comparative politics, history, law, economics and sociology, Political Sciences at Pavia also boasts particular strengths in the study of African and Asian history and politics, and in the teaching of the Arabic, Chinese and Japanese languages.
+As well as including prominent researchers in Western and European comparative politics, history, law, economics, and sociology, Political Sciences at Pavia also boasts particular strengths in the study of African and Asian history and politics, and in the teaching of Arabic, Chinese and Japanese languages.